Python max()

 Use max() when you need to find the largest value in a collection or among several values, optionally using a custom comparison key for complex objects.

-There are two different syntaxes of max() that can be used in python.
+There are two different syntaxes of max() in Python:

 1